keystonejs/keystone/docs/content/docs/guides/cli.md

 This is the command you use to start Keystone for local development.
 It will:

 - Generate the files required by Keystone's APIs and Admin UI
-- Generate and apply database migrations based on your Keystone Schema
+- Push database schema changes based on your Keystone schema
 - Start the local dev server, which hosts the GraphQL API and Admin UI

 ### dev flags